Your enquiry has been successfully sent

 Biography

-Dr Raiber specialises in the integration of geological, hydrogeological, isotope and hydrochemical information to improve the understanding of the connections between deep and shallow groundwater aquifers and surface water systems.
-This involves the assessment of how these connections change during periods of droughts and following flooding (e.g. in the Lockyer Valley in Qld).
+Dr Raiber specialises in the development and application of workflows that integrate geological, geophysical, hydrogeological, isotope and hydrochemical information to improve the understanding of the connections between deep and shallow groundwater aquifers and surface water systems.
+This involves for example the assessment of how these connections change during periods of droughts and following flooding (e.g. in the Lockyer Valley in Qld).

-He has applied these multi-disciplinary approaches to projects such as the Bioregional Assessment, where he was deputy leader of the Clarence-Moreton Bioregional Assessment.
-He is also involved in multiple GISERA projects, which aim at improving the knowledge on sedimentary basin hydrodynamics (including groundwater recharge and aquifer connectivity) in the Surat Basin in Qld and NSW.
+He has also designed and led multiple GISERA projects which aim at improving the knowledge on sedimentary basin hydrodynamics (including groundwater recharge and aquifer connectivity) in the Surat Basin in Qld and NSW to address community concerns.

 Professional Areas